 The committee reviewed the course syllabus and supporting documents.
 Approved without recommendations.
 Vote approve – 8 – 0 – 1 (Brooke abstained)

-Dr. Kimberly Chappell called for a motion to approve all the course approvals with recommendations from the committee; Dr. Whitney Whitaker moved a motion to approve all course approvals with recommendation from the committee and Dr. Brent Goertzen seconded the motion; All members were in favor.
+Dr. Kimberly Chappell called for a motion to approve all the course approvals with recommendations from the committee; Dr. Whitney Whitaker moved a motion to approve all course approvals with recommendation from the committee and Dr. Brent Goertzen seconded the motion.
+All members were in favor.
 13 – 0 – 0.

 Report from the Appeals Committee